CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab01.md

 8. Feel free to further analyze the report.
 Once ready let’s look at the model view.
 From the left panel, select **Model view icon**.
 Notice there are two fact tables, Sales and PO.

-      1. Granularity of Sales data is by Date, Reseller, Product, and People.
+      1. The granularity of Sales data is by Date, Reseller, Product, and People.
 Date, Reseller, Product, and People connect to Sales.
-      2. Granularity of PO data is by Date, Product, and People.
+      2. The granularity of PO data is by Date, Product, and People.
 Date, Product, and People connect to PO.
       3. We have Supplier data by Product.
 Supplier connects to Product.
       4. We have Reseller’s location data by Geo.
 Geo connects to the Reseller.
       5. We have Customer information by Reseller.
 The customer connects to the Reseller.